 Traditional search engines try to collect as much data about you as possible while you’re using the internet.
 Whereas, a privacy search engine will not collect any of your personal information.

 For that reason, using a private search engine will improve your digital privacy and keep your data private.

-When you use a private search engine, people won’t be able to see your browsing history or access your personal data.
+When you use a privacy search engine, people won’t be able to see your browsing history or access your personal data.
 Search engine privacy is especially important if you share a device like a computer or a laptop with other people.

 Many search engines track your browsing behavior and then use this data to manipulate your search results based on your past searches.
 For instance, one study found that airlines may increase prices if you keep searching for the same flight on a non-private web browser.

-When you use a private search engine, you will get unbiased search results that are not based on your browsing history and other online activity influences.
+Search engines that don't track provide unbiased search results that are not based on your browsing history and other online activity influences.